diff-use/diff-use.github.io/index.md

 ![MD simulated diffuse scattering](/assets/images/20250805_Mac1_diffuse_crop.png){:style="max-height:300px; display: block; margin-left: auto; margin-right: auto;"}

 ## Reimagining how we approach science
 We believe that changing the way protein motion is understood will require not just new methods but also new ways we work together as scientists.
 Namely, we are experimenting with how we coordinate efforts across the team and also how we share our scientific process and results.
+Read more about the philosophy behind the project [here](https://seemay.substack.com/p/from-systems-operators-to-systems).

 ![diffuse scattering pattern](/assets/images/main.jpg){:style="max-height:300px; display: block; margin-left: auto; margin-right: auto;"}